-The Company is in the single segment of providing tour services to its customers and has a single reportable segment of based and preclaights has of our the nature of the services the risks and renormalities organization armetine and the internal financial reporting systems.
-The segment results are regularly received and performance is assessed by its Objet Operating Decision Maker (CODM).
-The directors monitor the operating fearliss of its business units segmented for the purpose of making decisions about to source allocation and performance as securious.
+The Company is in the single segment of providing tour services to its customers and has a single reportable segment of hotel and packages based on the nature of the service, the risks and returns, the organisation structure and the internal financial reporting systems.
+The segment results are regularly reviewed and performance is assessed by its Chief Operating Decision Maker (CODM).
+The directors monitor the operating results of its business units separately for the purpose of making decisions about resource allocation and performance assessment.